flomtz/uknBot/README.md

 # uknBot
-A discord bot in Python to track User Stats
+A discord bot in Python to track User's UKN Stats